korningf/git-pass/README.md

 The passphrase is needed to dearmor the vault the 1st time we unseal any secret.

-Pass will remember the passpharse within a session (Or if we run a GPG-Agent).
+Pass will remember the passphrase within a session (Or if we run a GPG-Agent).

 On Windows, this will use the Windows secure PIN entry dialog